sravanidasari4488/ContextAwareDoc/context-aware-doc-main/README.md

 - Multi-document support
 - Follow-up question handling
 - Conversation history
-## Limitations
-Retrieval uses **TF-IDF** (keyword / term-frequency matching), not semantic embeddings.
-Questions that paraphrase the document without sharing vocabulary may score poorly or be marked out of scope, even when a human would see them as related.
-This is an intentional tradeoff: the app stays fast, dependency-light, and fully client-side for indexing—no vector database or embedding API required.
-For production-grade semantic recall, dense embeddings (e.g. sentence transformers) would be the natural next step.

 ## Tech stack
 | Layer | Technology |
 | --- | --- |